YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 complex model, NN, overcome all models, and known to have huge potential, as long as understanding the effect of each variable is not needed.

-<b>In my opinion, the best models to predict with here are the Lasso and
-the Neural network.</b>

 .